Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: H11934-200 PMT response linearity

 The direct proportionality of the PMT anode output current and the incident light intensity is usually referred to as the PMT response linearity.
 At high illumination levels the PMT signal may deviate from the ideal linearity.
 A decreased signal-to-light ratio with respect to linear expectation is often referred to as the PMT ``saturation'', while an increased ratio may be referred to as ``overlinearity''.
 In accordance with ref. \cite{Hamamatsu_2007} there are two factors limiting the anode current linearity: the distortion of the interstage voltage of a divider circuit by high dynode/anode currents and space charge effects.
 While the former affects mostly the direct current operation mode of the PMT and depends on the average anode current value, the latter affects the pulsed operation mode and depends mostly on the peak signal current.
 Linearity of a PMT is determined by measuring the ratio between the PMT anode current and the incident light intensity.
 The relative scale of the latter may be established by collimating light to known apertures, using calibrated neutral density filters or by adjusting the intensity of the light source monitored by the reference PMT.
 The non-linearity manifests itself through deviations of a signal-to-light ratio from the constant obtained in low anode current operation mode.
 Descriptions of different PMT linearity tests and schematic drawings of the corresponding setups can be found in ref. \cite{Hamamatsu_2007}.

-In ref.~\cite{Collar_2019} the results of COHERENT-1/2 were reconsidered based on a claim that the Hamamatsu H11934-200 PMT used to read out the CsI[Na] crystal exhibited a non-linear response.
-It was suggested that the light response of CsI[Na] crystal at the 59.5~keV ER calibration line caused charge saturation in the PMT operated at the high gain.
-Such saturation, if present, would have led to the bias of the measured QF to larger values.
-In this section we present the results of the PMT characterization performed to scrutinize the claim of ref. \cite{Collar_2019}.
+In ref.~\cite{Collar_2019} the results of COHERENT-1/2 were reconsidered based on a claim that the Hamamatsu H11934-200 PMT used to read out the CsI[Na] crystal exhibited charge saturation at the 59.5~keV ER calibration line.
+Such a saturation, if present, would have led to the bias of the measured QF to larger values.
+The claim was made based on a decreasing trend of the crystal light yield estimate vs. the PMT bias voltage.
+In this Appendix we present the results of the PMT characterization performed to scrutinize the claim of ref. \cite{Collar_2019}.
+In Section~\ref{subsec:scale} we describe the PMT response to the scintillation from 59.5 keV and compare it to the PMT specifications.
+In Section~\ref{subsec:all_tests_lin} we confirm the PMT linearity in the region of interest with the conventional tests.
+Finally, in Section~\ref{subsec:LY_and_SPE} we show that a light yield estimates in units of PE/keV at different PMT bias voltage can depend on the model of the SPE charge distribution and should not be used to characterize the linearity of a PMT.